Friday, Sept. 28, 2018

 Established in June 2011, the Young Alumni Leadership Award recognizes a young alumnus/a who has graduated within the past ten years and has demonstrated outstanding service to alma mater through the Alumni Association's committees and activities, regional club or class.

 Ivan Watanabe ’08 has been a committed and enthusiastic volunteer for Holy Cross since his graduation.
 Over the past 10 years, Watanabe has served on the HCAA board of directors, the New York Leadership Council and its annual dinner committee, and the McCarthy Scholarship and Bishop Healy committees.
 Noted for his tireless work on diversity and inclusion efforts within the Bishop Healy Committee, Watanabe was instrumental in assisting in the establishment of its subcommittees, roles and responsibilities; he is currently chair of its membership subcommittee.
 In addition, he has served as a class agent and class reunion gift committee member, as well as an ALANA mentoring program member, alumni admissions interviewer and member of the President’s Council.
 Watanabe holds a leadership role in the Association of Latino Professionals For America.
-He is a senior associate and financial planner at Opus Advisory Group LLC, and currently resides in Ardsley, New York, with his wife, Joanna ’10.
+He is Managing Partner at Opus Private Client, LLC, and currently resides in Ardsley, New York, with his wife, Joanna ’10.

 The HCAA has booked a number of rooms for Friday, September 28 and Saturday, September 29 at the following hotels.
 When calling to make your reservation, please indicate that you are with the “Holy Cross Homecoming” block to receive the discounted rate.